TeddyBears/StarWarsFFG-alternative-UI/README.md

 ### Characteristics tab modifications

 * override skill table generation.
-General skill are on the left col. Other skill are on the right cols.
+General skills are on the left col. Other skills are on the right cols.
-* TODO: Fix scroll problem.

 ### Items tab modifications

 * Fix translation for the title __equiped__ / __unequiped__.
-Translation exists but was not used in original file.
+Translations exist but was not used in original file.
 * Change healingitem file to use the same HTML structure than other blocks.
-* TODO: Fix scroll problem.

 ### Talents tab modifications

-* Change _special abilities_ and _force powers_ render
+* Change _special abilities_ and _force powers_ render like cards
-* TODO: Fix scroll problem.
-* TODO: use the same partial for _special abilities_ and _force powers_.
-See injuries as examples.

 ### General tab modifications